VillagerUnknown/VillagerUnknown/README.md

 - My mods can be included in modpacks.
 - I am in the process of changing the licensing of my mods to the MIT license.
 - I create mods for the Fabric launcher.
 It's unlikely that I will personally port any of my mods to other launchers.
-- _I plan on changing the namespaces of my mods to clean them up in the next major Minecraft version (1.22)._

 ## Current Project